clemenko/longhorn_encrypt/README.md

 ## Conclusion

-Hopefully this post demonstrates how easy it is to enable encrypted volumes in Longhorn.
+Hopefully this blog has demonstrated for you just how easy it is to enable encrypted volumes in Longhorn.

+Feel free to reach out to me via email with any question andy.clemenko@rancherfederal.com

 ![success](img/success.jpg)